-In addition, Group 1 Participants are also eligible for an annual employer non-elective contribution.
-The non-elective contribution is based on a point system calculated on the last day of each Plan year which is the sum of the participant's age plus years of benefit service.
+In addition, Group 1 Participants are eligible for an annual employer non-elective contribution.
+Group 1A and 1B Participants are eligible for the Type 1 non-elective contribution which is based on a point system calculated on the last day of each Plan year which is the sum of the participant's age plus years of benefit service.
 Based upon the participant's point total, a non-elective contribution of 3, 4 or 5 percent of eligible compensation will be made after the close of the Plan year.